Vincenzo Cotroni: Libel suit

 Campbell also brought up the time when Cotroni tried to bribe a Montreal police officer with an offer of $50,000 in cash in exchange for not mentioning he was with his French Canadian mistress, Ghislaien Turgeon.
 Cotroni was at Turgeon's house having drinks with her, his brother Frank, and an American gangster, Joseph Asaro.
 Asaro was wanted in the United States on various charges, and when he was arrested at Turgeon's house, Cotroni did not want the officer to mention that he was at Turgeon's house with Asaro.

 The officer testified at the trial that Cotroni had told him, "Money, that's not the question.
 Fix your price and you will be paid.
 My wife is in the hospital.
 She is very sick.
 If she learns of this arrest, at the home of my mistress, she could die.
 Everyone is going to say that Vic Vincent [Cotroni's wrestling ring name] is a stoolpigeon.
 My wife's going to know.
 The newspapers are going to talk about it and it will be a scandal."

 Campbell also brought up Cotroni's meeting in Acapulco in 1970 with Lansky.
 Cotroni claimed in response not to know who Lansky was, saying he had never heard of him.
 Campbell then introduced photographs of Cotroni together with Lansky at the Acapulco summit.

 Though Campbell failed to present evidence strong enough to persuade Justice St. Germain that Cotroni was a gangster, he did establish that Cotroni was at very least an unsavory character who was very far from the innocent portrayed by St. Marie.
 The judge concluded that Cotroni's reputation was "tainted" and only awarded him an insulting $2: $1 for the English version of Maclean's and another for the French version.
-Cotnroi had promised to donate any money he won from Maclean's to charity, but there is no record of any charity ever receiving a $2 donation from Cotroni.
+Cotroni had promised to donate any money he won from Maclean's to charity, but there is no record of any charity ever receiving a $2 donation from Cotroni.